Midonk/mayaExportReady/README.md

 - **Remind of your preceding options** per scenes making you gain time <br>
     *NOTE: the script uses metadata that are generally saved when you launch the script.*
 - You can **save your settings as preferences** to make your own settings as the default ones in every projects
-- You can **reset the setting of the window** at any time following your preferences
+- You can **reset the settings of the window** at any time following your preferences

 ## What the script can do:
 - **Freeze transformations** of all type of transform nodes